Teaching Your Children About Credit

 95% of those interviewed saved up for large purchases.
 92% of millionaires developed a long-term plan for their money.
 70% of millionaires saved more than 10% of their income during their working years.

 However, one of the most memorable statistics was that 73% of the individuals in the study had NEVER carried a credit card balance in their lives.

 Let that one set in.
 Being intentional with your money is a skill that takes practice, but there is no better time than now to start.

 Colleen teaches her clients how to organize their finances and take control of funding their future goals.

-As a former middle school and 4th grade teacher, she specializes in working with teens and their parents showing the young adults how creating a plan for their time and money now will positively impact their futures.
+As a former middle school and 4th-grade teacher, she specializes in working with teens and their parents showing young adults how creating a plan for their time and money now will positively impact their futures.
 She also works with couples that are sick and tired of being broke.
 Connect with Colleen.